basvdlouw/port-scanner/README.md

 - Project uses npm to manage packages
 - Project uses TypeScript and enforces certain code styling guides using `.eslintrc.js`
+- `./server` containing server side code
+- `./client` containing files that will be served to the client

 # Prerequisites